Feliprogrammer/feliprogrammer.github.io/_posts/2022-11-03-simple-stack-overflows-in-linux-x86.md

 memory.
 Inside the computer's memory we have three sections.

 ```
-  1 - code
+  1 - code -> The code section is where the program instructions are loaded.
-  2 - stack
+  2 - stack -> The stack section is where the program's local variables are loaded.
-  3 - heap
+  3 - heap -> The heap is also a region of memory used for dynamic allocation.
 ```

-  The code section is where the program instructions are loaded.
-  The stack section is where the program's local variables are loaded.
-  The heap is also a region of memory used for dynamic allocation.

   For now, we are going to learn about the stack region using as example a simple program written in C programming language.